12 Tips for Taking Better Self Portraits

 6. Use a timer or a camera remote

 A timer in your camera or a camera remote would be the best way in which you would be able to get good self-portraits.
-You need to compose a frame, just like in normal portraits and imagine yourself in a certain position.
+You need to compose a frame, just like in normal portraits, and imagine yourself in a certain position.
 Now, simply give yourself a few seconds to settle down in the frame.
-The timer works well with all kinds of camera and in all kinds of self-portraits.
-Don’t forget to use this handy feature or it would be best to buy a camera remote it will offer you more freedom to shoot while you think you are ready, also it is quite cheap you can get it from amazon for around 18-20 $.
+The timer works well with all kinds of cameras and in all kinds of self-portraits.
+Don’t forget to use this handy feature or it would be best to buy a camera remote it will offer you more freedom to shoot while you think you are ready, also it is quite cheap you can get it from Amazon for around 18-20 $.